Reading Boot Camp Overview

 Steampunk Airship | Steampunk Sky Library

-A Sample of a Vocabulary Flash Card used with Board Games or "The Legendary Lands" A student reads the definition and a student must provide the term or read the term to the player and they must give a denotation or connotation.
+A Sample of a Vocabulary Flash Card used with Board Games or "The Legendary Lands" A student reads the definition and a student must provide the term, or read the term to the player and they must give a student friendly example, denotation or connotation.

-Student can also use reading passages and answers but this slows down the play.
-Read the Passage and answer the question:
+Students can also use test prep reading passages and multiple-choice answers but this slows down the play.
+Read the Passage and answer the question: Get it correct or lose your turn or lose your playing piece!

 Sample Reading Passages